stt-datacore/website/static/crew/riley_frazier_crew.md

 published: true
 ---

-Minor voyage opportunities early on.
-Necessary for a collection that still requires a legendary to complete.
+Minor voyage opportunities early on and the best Borg super rare DIP, but for most rosters she's just a stepping stone for another stat-boosting collection.